 Please note: This article is not intended to be used as direct legal counsel.
 When in doubt, you should always reach out to your attorney or your Professional Landlord at Renters Warehouse!

 Scam artists like to take advantage of times of panic.
 When people are in distress and in need of money, hope, or both, false promises can be harder to spot—and scam artists know this.

 People who may not be out-and-out scammers—but have a shaky rental or credit history—may assume a state of panic makes you a more motivated (or even desperate) landlord.
 Scammers and renters who have something to hide often see times of crisis as moments of opportunity.
 For this reason, as your Maryland property management partner, we want to stress that it’s crucial to check each applicant’s background before moving forward.
 One way is to ask for recent rental references—a crucial step that many property owners skip.

 Questions to Ask a Recent Landlord

 First, if an applicant can’t—or refuses to—produce the contact information for a recent landlord, that’s a red flag.
 If they were living with a friend or family member, that might be an adequate explanation, but if they have been renting, a lack of transparency about their experience is a clear warning.

 Once you get in touch with a former landlord, you should ask any questions you need to in order to feel confident about your decision to rent to the tenant or not.
 Here are some questions you may find helpful:

-- Did the tenant show that they valued the property?
+Did the tenant show that they valued the investment property?